Beater car. Hooptie car. Decrepit car.

 Cheaper gas (usually).
 Newer cars more frequently require premium gas, and that can cost you every time you visit the pump.
 In my experience, older cars usually take the cheapest gas, saving money every time you go to the pump.
 Over a year, this can save you $100’s (if not $1000’s).

 Lower car taxes.
-If you live in a state that requires you to pay car tax, going with a good beater car in which it’s value is low, you can reduce your tax bill with a low valued car compared to a car worth more.
+If you live in a state that requires you to pay car tax, going with a good beater car in which its value is low, you can reduce your tax bill with a low valued car compared to a car worth more.

 Freedom.
 Okay, this is a bit of a stretch – but think of how free you are with a beater.
 You can back into a wall, get hit by car doors in the parking lots (or those dreaded shopping carts), and not really care that much.
-If it gets a little scratch, or even gets totaled, it’s not nearly as painful as it is with a more expensive car.
+If it gets a little scratch or even gets totaled, it’s not nearly as painful as it is with a more expensive car.

 Beater Car: Downsides

 Potentially less safe.
 Modern cars these days have fancy safety systems, accident avoidance systems, and even autopilot.
-Not just that, but beater cars, being that they are older, are more prone to break – including safety systems (like my friend who’s e-brake doesn’t work, yikes!).
+Not just that, but beater cars, being that they are older, are more prone to break – including safety systems (like my friend whose e-brake doesn’t work, yikes!).
 It’s important to keep this in mind, especially if you have kids.
-Generally, making sure it’s safe to drive by an authorized mechanic should ease your mind (which I highly recommend anyways).
+Generally, making sure it’s safe to drive by an authorized mechanic should ease your mind (which I highly recommend anyway).

 Higher lemon likelihood.
 With the unavoidable fact that older cars are more likely to break, your lemon likelihood as I like to call it is significantly higher than buying new (or newer used).
 The engine, transmission, or something else could blow – and you’d be better off getting an entirely new beater at that point.
 Plus, you won’t be getting any sort of warranties like you might with a new or even used car from a lot.
 But again – it’s the risk you take.
 To mitigate this risk, be sure to read the section on “how to buy a beater car” below!

-Long distance car rides might not be possible.
+Long-distance car rides might not be possible.
 Driving a beater long distance can be fine, but can also be disastrous.
 It all depends on the car.
 If it’s a true $500 beater, you probably won’t make it.
-If you do lots of road trips and long distance driving, consider at a minimum getting a good beater – because long drives can be harsh on old beaters, and you certainly don’t want to break down 2,000 miles away from home!
+If you do lots of road trips and long-distance driving, consider at a minimum getting a good beater – because long drives can be harsh on old beaters, and you certainly don’t want to break down 2,000 miles away from home!